 There are tons of recipes for fatties.
 Some of the most popular recipes are bacon-wrapped and stuffed.
 I’ve seen them stuffed with anything from cream cheese to peppers and veggies.
 It essentially comes down to what you like to eat.
 You can go as simple as you’d like with a few spices or a nice bbq rub.
-My favorite is the low and slow smoked bbq method.
+My favorite is the low and slow-smoked bbq method.

-I personally like to use spicy breakfast sausage and I’ve also used bacon breakfast sausage with jalapenos and onions stuffed in the middle of the fatty.
+I like to use spicy breakfast sausage and I’ve also used bacon breakfast sausage with jalapenos and onions stuffed in the middle of the fatty.
 The best way to enjoy the fatty is to keep it simple with basic seasoning and just saute some vegetables on the side or melt some cheese on it.

 How to stuff a fatty

 The technique used to stuff a fatty is fairly simple.
-Basically, you place the sausage between wax paper and smash or roll the sausage until it’s flat.
+You place the sausage between wax paper and smash or roll the sausage until it’s flat.
 You then top the sausage with the stuffing ingredients.
 The last step is to use the wax paper to help you roll it up and place it on the smoker or grill using the indirect method.

 How to eat a smoked fatty